Being a landlord can be difficult.

 Additionally, consider building a reliable network of contractors and service providers.

-Property management is their full-time job, so they know how to handle challenges quickly and efficiently.
+Property management is their full-time job.
+So, they know how to handle challenges fast.

 What to look for in a letting agent?